 Earth Day

-Every Spring frogs rule my neighborhood.
+Every Spring, frogs take over my neighborhood.

 Give me a second while I jump to the book of Genesis, where God told Adam and Eve: “Be fruitful and multiply and fill the earth and subdue it…”